 To summarize, our paper offers two main contributions.
-Empirically, we provide new evidence on the frequency and size of price changes in the life insurance market.3 On the theoretical side, we explain this phenomenon with a model where the optimal incentive compatible contract necessarily features price rigidity and a discrete jump.
+Empirically, we provide new evidence on the frequency and size of price changes in the life insurance market.
+On the theoretical side, we explain this phenomenon with a model where the optimal incentive compatible contract necessarily features price rigidity and a discrete jump.
 We calibrate our commitment versus flexibility model to the life insurance market and show that the predicted premium rigidity and jumps are quantitatively significant.

 Our empirical finding provides support for a crucial assumption in the literature on life insurance contracts.
 In a seminal paper, Hendel and Lizzeri (2003) examine the front-loading of life insurance premiums, i.e., policyholders pay a surcharge when young to cover for expected future losses when they age.
 They analyze the cross-sectional data on premiums to show that when policyholders lack commitment and face health reclassification risk, the optimal insurance contracts exhibit front-loading.
 However, their analysis relies on the assumption that insurers keep their promises in that premiums for older cohorts are the future premiums.
 In essence, they use the data from a single point in time (July 1997), making an implicit yet crucial assumption that companies never deviate from the current non-guaranteed premiums.
-Several papers have since extended their framework.4 Therefore, the findings in this paper allow us to empirically and theoretically validate the implicit assumption in Hendel and Lizzeri (2003).
+Several papers have since extended their framework.
+Therefore, the findings in this paper allow us to empirically and theoretically validate the implicit assumption in Hendel and Lizzeri (2003).

-Our model contributes to the literature on optimal delegation, which analyzes a principalagent setting with no transfers and a biased agent who is better informed (Holmstrom, 1984; Melumad and Shibano, 1991; Alonso and Matouschek, 2008; Amador and Bagwell, 2013).
-In these models, the principal typically has full commitment and chooses a set of actions that
+Our model contributes to the literature on optimal delegation, which analyzes a principal-agent setting with no transfers and a biased agent who is better informed (Holmstrom, 1984; Melumad and Shibano, 1991; Alonso and Matouschek, 2008; Amador and Bagwell, 2013).
+In these models, the principal typically has full commitment and chooses a set of actions that the agent can take.
+This is similar to our paper since the time-inconsistent insurer commits to a rule, i.e., a subset of renewal premiums that it can choose in the future.
+In particular, our characterization of the optimal renewal premium function builds on the theoretical insights of Melumad and Shibano (1991) and Alonso and Matouschek (2008).
+Our paper

-$^{^{3}}$ The recent vast literature has focused on documenting the distribution of frequency and size of price changes in consumer goods, for example using the CPI or scanner data.
+&lt;sup>2 The recent vast literature has focused on documenting the distribution of frequency and size of price changes in consumer goods, for example using the CPI or scanner data.
 On the other hand, very little such evidence is available for financial services, in particular in terms of the size of price changes.

-4Daily et al. (2008) analyzed the effect of secondary markets on front-loading.
-Fang and Kung (2018) considered the consequences of introducing health-contingent cash surrender values, which work in a similar fashion to secondary markets.
-The front-loading of contracts motivated Fang and Kung (2012) to ask whether lapsation is driven by income, health or bequest shocks.
+&lt;sup>3 Daily et al. (2008) analyzed the effect of secondary markets on front-loading.
+Fang and Kung (2018) considered the consequences of introducing healthcontingent cash surrender values, which work in a similar fashion to secondary markets.
+The front-loading of contracts motivated Fang and Kung (2021) to ask whether lapsation is driven by income, health or bequest shocks.
 Alternatively, Gottlieb and Smetters (2021) show how front-loaded contracts exploit policyholders who underestimate the probability of an adverse income shock.
 (Recent papers have focused on departures from the rational model, see Gottlieb (2018) for example.)